 You may be anxious to receive your refund, but sometimes being an early filer works against you.
 Changes to the tax code or procedures often happen at the last minute, and refunds can be delayed while the IRS updates their tax software.
 These delays are usually minimal but can be avoided by waiting until the third or fourth week of the year.
 In one year, recalls Holland, returns filed prior to January 26 were delayed more than a week, because the IRS added new anti-fraud measures to their computer systems.

 Filing at the last minute can also delay your return, especially if you file on paper, due to the sheer volume of people filing at that time.
 Later filing also increases the possibility that you'll fall victim to identity theft, where someone uses your Social Security number to file a fake return and claim a refund.

 The IRS delays processing returns bearing a Social Security number that has already been filed, so if you file first, the thief will be out of luck.
 If the thief files first, your refund can be delayed for several months while the IRS verifies your information and tracks down the fraudulent return.

 Incorrect direct deposit information

 The fastest way to receive a refund is to e-file a correct return and request a direct deposit of the refunded amount.
 This is one area, Holland says, where you should triple-check your data entry.
 "A simple mistake in the routing or account number can delay a refund for weeks or even months," he adds.
-The IRS will issue a paper check once the deposit is rejected or returned by the bank, and mail the check to you.
+The IRS will issue a paper check once the deposit is rejected or returned by the bank and mail the check to you.

 You can choose to have a paper check sent from the outset, rather than direct deposit.
-This will technically delay your refund, compared to when you'd have it with direct deposit.
+This will typically delay your refund, compared to when you'd have it with direct deposit.
 Assuming everything else is correct, the delay is limited to the amount of time it takes the IRS to issue the check and the Postal Service to deliver it.